 For each icon design, we then reviewed it to check every design element was needed to make the design work.
 We had each design element on different layers in Adobe Illustrator.
 As part of the review, we turned these layers on and off for visibility.

 If the design was still understandable without a layer, then we left it out.
 This is an important discipline to try and convey the most meaning, with the least amount of design. (based on the work of legendary designer Dieter Rams).
+So, for each design where we could take out elements, that’s what we did.

 That’s why none of the people images have full faces, for example.
 It’s why there’s no actual text on any of the icons. (unless you count the number on the sales promotion one, but numbers aren’t technically words).
 And it’s why none of the graphs have axes, titles or sources.